onc-healthit/lantern-back-end/networkstatsquerier/README.md

   Default value: 10

+* **LANTERN_ENDPTQRY_NUMWORKERS**: The number of workers to use to parallelize processing of the queue messages.

+  Default value: 10

 ## Building And Running

 After the Network Statistics Querier starts, all output is directed to the configured log file.
 To check that the endpoint querier is running as expected, navigate to `http://localhost:<configured port>/metrics` to see the metrics being collected by the querier.